-SLT and SENDCo time and additional Home School Link Worker and Teaching Assistant time to support children and families.
+Additional Home School Link Worker and Teaching Assistant time to support children and families.
 Home, school and children accessing support from therapeutic services.

 The impact of that spending on service pupil premium eligible pupils

 Positive relationships developed between home and school and strategies put in place to support children at home and school.